fitbeard/awx-without-k8s/ISOLATED.md

 # new instance must be with healthy status in dedicated queue
 ```

+## Usage

+Select instance group (in this example 'isolated') in job template under the instance groups field.

 ## Variables

 The following durations associated with isolated groups can be configured in the Jobs tab of the Settings menu or via Ansible variables: